Photo Credit: Ulay with Marina Abramovic, The Artist is Present (2010)

 Although many have disputed this as actual art, people from all over the globe flew in to wait as long as sixteen hours to experience Abramovic’s intense gaze.
 Art or not?
 She left it up to her subject to make that decision.
 Her silence and stare forced the person to live in the moment.
 The reactions to Abramovic were varied.
 Some people frowned, smiled or cried without explanation.
 However after three months, 750 hours, eight hours per day, and six days per week, she built rapport with each and every one of these spectators by giving them an unforgettable experience.

-What can we as a sales professionals take away from Abramovic’s exhibition?
+What can we, as sales professionals, take away from Abramovic’s exhibition?
 It’s the importance of being present.
 When you provide someone with your undivided attention, you’re making a positive impression.
 You never know when people are ready to buy what you are selling.

 For more tips to build rapport, watch Dan Stewart’s webinar, The Magic of Instant Rapport.
 In this webinar, Dan not only demonstrates using each of his five approaches for building rapport, he also dives into the psychology behind them.
 For more sales tips, be sure to tune into Dan’s next webinar, or pre-order his Seriously Happy book!